microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 ## Using the sample

-You can find all the relevant information on how to use the sampel [here](Usage.md)
+You can find all the relevant information on how to use the sample [here](Usage.md)